-Kabul, Taliban should begin prisoner releases as soon as possible: U.S. envoy
+Kabul, Taliban should begin prisoner releases as soon as possible - U.S. envoy

-WASHINGTON (Reuters) - U.S. Special Envoy Zalmay Khalilzad said on Wednesday the coronavirus pandemic adds urgency to prisoner releases agreed by Afghan President Ashraf Ghani’s government and the Taliban and that they should begin “as soon as possible.”
+WASHINGTON (Reuters) - U.S. Special Representative Zalmay Khalilzad said on Wednesday the coronavirus pandemic adds urgency to prisoner releases agreed by Afghan President Ashraf Ghani’s government and the Taliban and that they should begin “as soon as possible.”

-“No prisoners have been released to date despite the commitment to do so expressed by both sides,” U.S. Special Envoy Zalmay Khalilzad said on Twitter.
+“No prisoners have been released to date despite the commitment to do so expressed by both sides,” Khalilzad said on Twitter.

 Khalilzad’s comments illustrated how the coronavirus pandemic is affecting one of U.S. President Donald Trump’s top foreign policy priorities.